SentryMan/module-directive-bug/README.md

 a default constructor: io.avaje.modules.example.GeneratedProvider
 ```

-When this line is commented, it compiles as normal.
-(But then we can't use Module element for anything except error location hints)
+When this line is commented, it compiles as normal, but then we can't use `ModuleElement` for anything except error location hints.

 ## Expected result:
 I should be able to get the `requires` directives from the `ModuleElement` without failing compilation.